-The Power Emini Momentum Target System runs on the M1 tab in the Power Emini Desktop Alert Software.
+The Power Emini Momentum Target System runs on the -M tabs in the Power Emini Desktop Alert Software.

 Hours of operation:

-The Momentum Target System is active from 5 minutes after normal market open (cash open) each day and runs up to 1-2 hours before market close.
+The Momentum Target System is active from 5 minutes after normal market open (cash open) each day and runs up to the market close.
+You will typically see 1-2 Alerts per day, and the system will generate up to 3 Targets per Alert.

 Basic Overview Of The Momentum Target System